KTruong008/kylebuildsstuff/src/routes/ramen-profitability-reflections/+page.md

 Ramen profitability is still far away from ideal, and the fact that most my income is dependent upon a single platform is concerning as well.
 But it is what it is.

 Maintaining my existing products takes relatively little effort.
 I do a bit of customer support and fix bugs/add features here and there, but I’m mostly waiting for Shopify to release their newest batch of features and integrations, which should be coming soon.
-My primary focus in the meantime is writing, reflection, and learning how to build on the blockchain, Sui specifically.
+My primary focus in the meantime is writing, reflection, and learning how to build on the blockchain.

 Every day is full of possibilities, nothing is set in stone, and I intend to keep it that way as much as I can.